 Whether materials are made available for independent play, or introduced in parent-led or teacher-led activities, the goal is to teach letters of the alphabet through engaging hands-on play.

 Participation is an important part of learning through play.
-If the activities are interesting, developmentally appropriate, and largely child-led, kids will respond more readily to the activities we introduce.
+Kids will respond more readily when activities are interesting, developmentally appropriate, and largely child-led.

 Create play dough letters and shapes for a tactile experience.